florian-h05/webrtc-sip-gw/README.md

 By default, webrtc-sip-gw is automatically using the hostname of your Docker host and the IP address of an interface.

-In case you need to use a different hostname or IP address than the automatically set, e.g. because you have multiple interfaces and webrtc-sip-gw selected the wrong one, you can overwrite the automatically set values.
+In case you need to use a different hostname or IP address than the autoconfigured one, e.g. because you have multiple interfaces and webrtc-sip-gw selected the wrong one, you can overwrite the automatically set values.
 Set the `MY_IP` environment variable to overwrite the IP address, and set the `MY_DOMAIN` environment variable to overwrite the hostname.

 ### Certificate